 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-Job Duties: Maintains responsibility for an assigned classroom.
-Plans and implements curriculum; assesses progress and development of children assigned to classroom; meets with parents to discuss childrens progress; in absence of Site Supervisor, arranges for substitute Teachers, Associate Teachers, Assistant Teachers and short-term or student workers as needed.
+Primary Function: Maintains responsibility for an assigned classroom.
+Plans and implements curriculum; assesses progress and development of children assigned to classroom; meets with parents to discuss children's progress; in absence of Site Supervisor, arranges for substitute Teachers, Associate Teachers, Assistant Teachers and short-term or student workers as needed.

 To be eligible for this position, you must meet and provide evidence of the following minimum qualifications: